Do I Need An Estate Plan? 3 Reasons Why You May

 In summary, the 3 (well technically 4) reasons you need an estate plan are you have minor children, you have worked hard and accumulated assets, you want to provide clarity for your family and you want to make your own healthcare decisions!
 Easy enough, now have fun planning.

-It’s a really common question and one that tugs at the heart strings.
-Should I save more for my retirement or more toward my kid’s college?
+It’s a really common question and one that tugs at the heartstrings.
+Should I save more for my retirement or more for my kids’ college?

 Hint-Remember Put Your Mask on First!